mmann30/Responsive-Portfolio/README.md

 # Responsive-Portfolio

 My name is Michael Mann, I am a web developer.
-This protfolio is a compilation of projections I will have completed through out the GT Coding Bootcamp, showcasing my skill sets as a full-stack web developer.
+This portfolio is a compilation of projections I will have completed through out the GT Coding Bootcamp, showcasing my skill sets as a full-stack web developer.

 This particular repository demonstrates applying @media queries to my portfolio website.